-OK, so you’re obsessed with the latest trends and you’ve read all the magazines.
-When it comes to style, you’ve been there, done that, and bought the vintage one-of-a-kind t-shirt.
+OK, so you’re obsessed with the latest trends, you know exactly what’s ‘in’, and your day isn’t over until you’ve checked what your favourite fashion icon is wearing.
+And when it comes to style, you’ve been there, done that, and bought the one-of-a-kind t-shirt.
 But how do you take your passion for fashion to the next level and bag your dream job?

 Here are some careers to consider in the fashion industry and some of our top tips to help you get there:

 What they do: Design in-store displays, including windows, to promote the products or overall image of a business.
 If you’ve ever walked past the window display of a big high-street retailer or an exhibition stand and instantly been drawn in, you’ve got a Visual Merchandiser to thank/blame.

 What you need: A natural flair for colour and design, creativity and attention to detail.
 Degree not essential.

 What you can earn: Entry level is around £15,000, rising to around £24,000 once fully qualified and experienced.

 Perfect for: People who like to make things look pretty.